DutchEnglish

 How does it work?

-If you do the isokenetic strength test, it is important that you have warmed up first: come to the practice by bike or arrive ten minutes earlier to start cycling on the exercise bike (for a knee test) or the rowing machine (for the back or shoulder test).
-After the warm up you take place on the Cybex device.
-In the shoulder and knee test, we always start with the unaffected side of the body.
+If you are doing the isokenetic strength test, it is important that you have done a warm-up first: come to the practice by bike or arrive ten minutes early to start cycling on the exercise bike (for a knee test) or the rowing machine (for the back or shoulder test).
+After the warm-up, you take a seat on the Cybex device.
+For the shoulder and knee test, we always start with the unaffected side of the body.
 The injured side is then tested.
-The fysiotherapist who takes the test guides you step by step.
+The physiotherapist who is conducting the test will guide you step by step.
 The results of the test will be discussed afterwards.

 specific treatments - Showdown - 2